Romy Gonzalez Player Props: White Sox vs. Tigers

 Romy Gonzalez At The Plate

-- Gonzalez is batting .200 with two doubles, two triples and a walk.
+- Gonzalez is hitting .189 with two doubles, two triples and a walk.

-- Gonzalez has picked up a hit in eight games this year (40.0%), including one multi-hit game.
+- Gonzalez has had a base hit in eight of 21 games this season, and multiple hits once.

-- He has not hit a long ball in his 20 games this year.
+- He has not gone deep in his 21 games this year.

-- In five games this year (25.0%), Gonzalez has picked up an RBI, and in three of those games (15.0%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.